na-na-hi/renget/archive/mwarchive.md

 ####*Current Thing* Ideas

+* T-Mobile implements wrongthink fines for their users who send SMS messages containing words they decide are bad
+* American states start legislative races to remove presidential candidates from their states voting sheets
+* The medical establishment is quietly removing hundreds of COVID-19 scientific papers circa 2020-2021 from the internet
+* Israeli occupiers raided money exchange companies in West Bank, arrested the owners and confiscated 2.8 million dollars
 * Three Chinese anti-piracy navy ships ignore non-Chinese cargo ships distress calls as they are raided by Yemeni pirates
 * European science journal publishes study showing patients with long covid have had their DNA genome altered
 * Journal 'Nature' study says it is dangerous to 'do your own research' and to trust mainstream media and not ask questions